cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 Much more information, including info on how Snowflake partitions and clusters: https://docs.snowflake.com/en/guides-overview-db

-We will get more into the difference between tables and views during dbt training.
+We will dive deeper into the difference between tables and views during dbt training.

 #### Tables